On interplay between flavour anomalies and neutrino properties: The minimal LQ model

-and can be diagonalized via the PMNS matrix $M^{\mathrm{diag}}_{\nu} = U_{\mathrm{PMNS}} M_{\nu} U_{\mathrm{PMNS}}^\dagger$.
+which for simplicity one assumes a flavour diagonal basis for the up-type quarks such that the CKM mixing resides entirely within the down-quark sector.
+Therefore, one can express the components of the neutrino masses as

+where $V_{ab}$ denote the CKM matrix elements and $(m_d)_a$ are the down-type quark masses.
+In the limit of vanishing LQ mixing, $i.e.$ ${\amber a_1} \rightarrow 0$, the loop contribution goes to zero.
+Indeed, mixing between the doublet and singlet LQs is a necessary aspect for a viable phenomenology.
 As in the previous cases, it can be inverted such that the neutrino mass differences as well as the mixing angles can be given as input.
 In this case, however, we do not obtain a closed-form formula for the inversion in terms of the physical input parameters and instead we numerically invert equation \eqref{eq:loop_integral}.